Central New Mexico Community College - Main Campus

 - (505) 224-3000

-1 state-approved Certified Nurse Aide training program in Albuquerque.
+7 state-approved Certified Nurse Aide training programs in Albuquerque.
+Tuition ranges from $450.
 New Mexico requires 75 hours minimum (federal floor); many New Mexico programs deliver 100-185 hours to align with employer expectations of training and uses D&SDT-Headmaster (TestMaster Universe / TMU) - replaced Prometric as New Mexico's state-contracted vendor for the competency exam.

 Programs in Albuquerque